SoftUni-Internal/interactive-content/EN/01-NodeJS-Streams-and-Utilities/01-Publish-Subscribe-Pattern.md

 Then, it proceeds to push the callback into the array.

-In a real application we might suffer a never ending memory leak if we subscribe many callbacks, and it is especially wasteful if we do not do anything about that.
+In a real application we might have a never ending memory leak if we subscribe many callbacks.

-So what we need last is a way for subscribed callbacks to be removed when they are no longer necessary.
+This means that we will have to face some consequences if we do nothing about that.

-What often happens in this case is that some unsubscribe method is placed somewhere.
+So we need to remove the subscribed callbacks when they are no longer necessary.

 The most convenient place to implement this is the return value from subscribe.